DAILY LIFE IN 17TH CENTURY ENGLAND

 17th century towns were dirty and unsanitary.
 People threw dirty water and other rubbish in the streets.
 Furthermore the streets were very narrow.
 At night they were dark and dangerous.

 However there were some improvements in London.
 In the early 17th century a piped water supply was created.
-Water from a reservoir travelled along elm pipes through the streets then along lead pipes to individual houses.
+Water from a reservoir traveled along elm pipes through the streets then along lead pipes to individual houses.
 However you had to pay to be connected to the supply and it was not cheap.

-In 1600 people in London walked from one street to another or if they could afford it they travelled by boat along the Thames.
+In 1600 people in London walked from one street to another or if they could afford it they traveled by boat along the Thames.
 However from the early 17th century you could hire a horse drawn carriage called a hackney carriage to take you around London.

 In the 1680s the streets of London were lit for the first time.
 An oil lamp was hung outside every tenth house and was lit for part of the year.
 The oil lamps did not give much light but they were better than nothing at all.